Never lose that glass at a party again! Make these DIY wine charms using Podgeable shapes, a free printable, and decoupage medium.

 I’m one of those people at parties who loses track of my wine glass.
 I set it down to talk and then . . . .who knows what happens. . . .

 So, as a gift for some friends of mine (and so they’ll keep inviting me over despite my absent-mindedness) I wanted to make some DIY wine charms.
 I discovered that Mod Podge makes something called Podgeable Shapes and bingo: a plan was born.

-Since we are all ex-pat New Yorkers so I thought I’d go with some fun NYC subway art graphics.
+Since my group of friends are all ex-pat New Yorkers, I thought I’d go with some fun NYC subway art graphics for this project.
 I created the designs – sized to fit the Podgeables and included them here for a free download.

 For this project I used:

 DIY Wine Charms

 - Acrylic shapes